jimniels/blog/src/client/posts/2013-01-21-unicode-symbols-and-font-stacks.md

 ---
-title: Miscellaneous Unicode Symbols, Font Stacks, and You
-tags: tips
 redirect_from: /posts/unicode-symbols-and-font-stacks/
 ---

+#tips

+# Miscellaneous Unicode Symbols, Font Stacks, and You

 I needed a star symbol in my design.
 That's how this all started.
 I wanted to use something other than an image to display the star on screen for various reasons: